jiahengxiong/jiahengxiong1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 2nd year PhD Student in Telecommunications at Politecnico di Milano under the supervision of [Prof. Massimo Tornatore](https://tornatore.faculty.polimi.it).
+I am a final-year PhD Student in Telecommunications at Politecnico di Milano under the supervision of [Prof. Massimo Tornatore](https://tornatore.faculty.polimi.it).

 I am currently an [NGI Enrichers Fellow](https://enrichers.ngi.eu) at Columbia University under the supervision of [Prof. Gil Zussman](https://wimnet.ee.columbia.edu/people/gil-zussman/).